Royals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to hitting the over, the Royals and their opponents are 4-6-0 in their last 10 games with a total.
+- The Royals and their opponents have combined to hit the over four times in their last 10 games with a total.

 Read More About This Game